laelsirus/GA-B360M-D3H-CLOVER/README.md

 - Additional patches are required for iMessage and Facetime activation
 - Depending on the case and built-in wireless card installed, additional patches of the internal USB port might be required
 - Add a HiDPI patch based on your display resolution

+***Works in headless mode***
+- The output ports of all iGPU are the dummy port

+***Intel UHD Graphics 630 with AMD external graphics***
+- This build is suitable for the GA-B360M-D3H system which uses iGPU of 'Intel UHD Graphics 630' and AMD dGPU
+  If your iGPU is not 'Intel UHD Graphics 630' or if there are no AMD dGPU, additional graphics patches might be required

 ## Issues